davidsandilands/LDPuppet/readme.md

 ## Overview

-While adding feature flags directly into Puppet code would add an undesirable level of complecity, controlling the deployment of code in an environment would seem a practicle approach.
+While adding feature flags directly into Puppet code would add an undesirable level of complexity, controlling the deployment of code in an environment would seem a practical approach.
 The script determines whether to run Puppet with a fresh catalog or a cached catalog based on a LaunchDarkly feature flag.
 It extracts trusted facts from the Puppet node's certificate to allow for targeted deployment and sends custom events to LaunchDarkly for tracking to allow for the potential of guardced rollouts.

-Note this script is not intended to be production ready and is intended as a simple test of the idea.
+Note that this script is not intended to be production-ready and is provided as a simple test of the idea

 ## Benefits